 If you’ll be moving to Mexico, you may find my blog post on Everything You Need To Know About (Temporarily) Moving To Mexico to be a helpful resource in helping you plan your move, including where in Mexico to move to (the biggest question people have!)

-Throughout our three months living in Mexico, we traveled to 7 states and 10 cities, and you can find some great resources on things to do, where to eat, and what to see in each destination in my MEXICO ARCHIVES.
+Throughout our six months living in Mexico, we traveled to 7 states and 10 cities, and you can find some great resources on things to do, where to eat, and what to see in each destination in my MEXICO ARCHIVES.

 How To Get To Puerto Vallarta

 You’ll fly into Puerto Vallarta International Airport (Licenciado Gustavo Díaz Ordaz International Airport) – the airport code is PVR.
 There are direct flights from many major cities, such as Los Angeles and Seattle (where we live for part of the year).
 The airport is located just 20 minutes North of the downtown city center, and very easy to get to and from by Uber, which is very inexpensive in Mexico.
 A typical cost for an Uber to go 20 minutes, is between $5 – $10 USD.

 Do You Need A Car in Puerto Vallarta?

 It’s really not necessary, and I don’t advise it because the driving is a bit crazy (left-hand turns are made from the far right lane…what?!) 😳 and parking downtown is virtually impossible.
 Instead, I recommend taking Uber everywhere because it’s so affordable (just be sure to tip your driver in cash because Uber sadly takes such a huge cut and drivers therefore don’t earn as much), and rent a car on the weekends or when you want to do day trips or explore outside the city center.
 We loved using Avis because they were the only company we found who didn’t require us to purchase their car insurance, which can often be the same price or double the price of the car itself (they allowed us to use our credit card’s instead.)